UsmanIftikhar921/Ghost-Busting-Sumulation/README.txt

 *(1) Simulation results may not accurately match actual ghost hunting results.
 Your experience may vary.
 *(2) These updates may or may not happen in the future, and are at the discretion of the CUGHS Technical Crew

+We have also accomplished some of the secret missions for extra points:
+    - We used version control to ensure we would never lose our progress (as seen in git.png)